BusinessSimulations/easy-web-dashboard/README.md

 ## Configuration

-You can configure easy-web-dashboard using a JSON configuration file called `config.json` in the directory that you are running the program from.
+You can configure Easy Web Dashboard using a JSON configuration file called `config.json` in the directory that you are running the program from.

 ### Example JSON Configuration